SAML-Toolkits/ruby-saml/README.md

 }
 ```

-Certificate rotation is acheived by inserting new certificates at the bottom of each list,
+Certificate rotation is achieved by inserting new certificates at the bottom of each list,
 and then removing the old certificates from the top of the list once your IdPs have migrated.
 A common practice is for apps to publish the current SP metadata at a URL endpoint and have
 the IdP regularly poll for updates.